-(1) 2017 number is derived using Curtin's internal systems.
+(1) 2018 number is derived using Curtin's internal systems.
 Data shows headcount.
-(2) Benchmark data for 2017 is not available due to timing of data collection and release by Department of Education and Training.
+(2) Benchmark data for 2018 is not available due to timing of data collection and release by Department of Education and Training.
 ENGAGEMENT AND IMPACT Outcome Component: 6.
 Industry Engagement Engaging with industry provides Curtin with enhanced opportunities for undertaking research projects funded by industry, addressing industry challenges that result in outcomes that have both economic and community benefits.
-Industry-funded scholarships assist students financially, they also provide vital access to work experience opportunities and industry mentors, thereby improving the overall educational experience.
-Key Performance Indicator: 6.1 Category 3 & 4 industry income and industry scholarships Classification: Effectiveness measure Benchmark gauge: There is no comparable data for benchmarking this measure.
-This is a new key performance indicator for 2017.
+Industry-funded scholarships assist students financially.
+They also provide vital access to work experience opportunities and industry mentors, thereby improving the overall educational experience.
+Key Performance Indicator: 6.1 Category 3 and 4 industry income and industry scholarships Classification: Effectiveness measure Benchmark gauge: There is no comparable data for benchmarking this measure.
 Industry-related research income is measured by HERDC income Category 3 (Industry and Other Funds) and Category 4 (Cooperative Research Centres), measured in AUD million in the year in which it is earned.
 Money received from industry for funding various domestic undergraduate and postgraduate coursework scholarships is also used as an indicator of industry engagement.
-As research income data is reported with a year lag, data is only available up to 2016.
-Moderate growth is expected for 2017 industry income due to the WA economic downturn.
-INDUSTRY INCOME (CAT.
-3-4) AND INDUSTRY SCHOLARSHIPS 2014 2015 2016 2017 2017 Target (2) Industry Income (Cat.3-4) and Industry Scholarships \$27.7m \$30.1m \$32.4m na (1) \$36.m Data source: 2014-2016 Research income data, Department of Education and Training; 2014-2016 Scholarship data Curtin's internal systems.
-(1) 2017 Research income data is unavailable due to timing of data collection and release by Department of Education and Training.
-(2) New measure in 2017, no target is available for 2016.
+As research income data is reported with a year lag, data is only available up to 2017.
+Moderate growth is expected for 2018 industry income due to the WA economic downturn.
+INDUSTRY INCOME (CATEGORY 3-4) AND INDUSTRY SCHOLARSHIPS 2015 2016 2017 2018 2017 Target 2018 Target Industry Income (Category 3-4) and Industry Scholarships \$30.1m \$32.4m \$38.7m na (1) \$36.0m \$36.0m Data source: 2015-2017 Research income data, Department of Education and Training; 2015-2017 Scholarship data Curtin's internal systems.
+Notes:

+(1) 2018 Research income data is unavailable due to timing of data collection and release by Department of Education and Training.
 PEOPLE AND CULTURE Outcome Component: 7.
 Staff Engagement YourVoice Staff Satisfaction survey provides a benchmark to measure the level of staff engagement, an outcome component of the 2017-2020 strategic plan, and the People and Culture enabling plan.
 The YourVoice Staff Satisfaction survey also measures how well Curtin is performing compared to other Australian universities, and is a key tool used for tracking organisational climate.
 Key Performance Indicator: 7.1 YourVoice survey results - Passion/Engagement and Progress Classification: Effectiveness measure Benchmark gauge: ATN and Group of Eight (Go8), and All Universities.
-This is a new key performance indicator for 2017.
 The YourVoice survey is conducted biennially.
 It is administered by the Voice Project, an employee engagement survey provider.
 The 2016 survey was postponed until March 2017 to facilitate the involvement of staff at Curtin's offshore campuses.
 Results for the YourVoice survey are derived from the mean of responses to three sub-items for each item.
 For Passion/Engagement, these are: "Organisational commitment"; "Job satisfaction" and "Intention to stay".
 For Progress, these are: "Organisational objectives," "Change and innovation" and "Client satisfaction".
-Curtin's 2017 performance for "Passion/Engagement" has improved since 2014, but is tracking below target and All Universities average.
-Results for "Progress" has improved since 2014, is equal to the ATN and Go8 average, and is higher than the All Universities average.
-YOURVOICE STAFF SURVEY RESULTS 2012(1) 2014(3) 2017 2017 Target Passion/Engagement Curtin 71% 71% 76%(5) Above ATN/Go8 avg ATN and Go8 average na (2) 76%(4) 78% All Universities average 74% 75% 77% Prog iress Curtin 58% 52% 64% Above ATN/Go8 avg ATN and Go8 average na (2) 62%(4) 64% All Universities average 56% 57% 60% Data source: Data compiled by the Voice Project that conducted this survey for Curtin.
+During 2018 a decision was made to redesign the approach being taken for the YourVoice survey.
+As a consequence a new survey will be launched in 2019.
+YOURVOICE STAFF SURVEY RESULTS 2012(1) 2014(3) 2017 2018 2017 Target 2018 Target Passion/E ngagement Curtin 71% 71% 76%(5) na (6) Above ATN/ Go8 avg Above ATN/ Go8 avg ATN and Go8 average na (2) 76%(4) 78% All Universities average 74% 75% 77% Prog gress Curtin 58% 52% 64% na (6) Above ATN/ Go8 avg Above ATN/ Go8 avg ATN and Go8 average na (2) 62%(4) 64% All Universities average 56% 57% 60% Data source: Data compiled by the Voice Project that conducted this survey for Curtin.
 Notes: